McKellar Park (Canberra)

-McKellar Park, formerly known as Belconnen Soccer Centre and McKellar Soccer Centre, is an association football stadium in the Canberra suburb of McKellar, in Australia.
+McKellar Park (formerly known as Belconnen Soccer Centre and McKellar Soccer Centre) is an association football stadium in the Canberra suburb of McKellar.
 The playing surface is rectangular in shape and is used almost exclusively for association football matches.

-The venue is the home ground of National Premier Leagues Capital Football club Belconnen United FC and W-League club Canberra United FC.
+The venue is the home ground of Belconnen United FC in the National Premier Leagues Capital Football (NPL Capital) and Canberra United FC in the A-League Women.

-Stadium Facilities
+Stadium facilities

 The main grandstand is named after Ken Carter, who has been involved in the Belconnen Soccer Club since its formation and contributed significantly to the club's development.
 The grandstand contains approximately 600 seats, concession area, change rooms, public toilets, storage, moderate corporate areas and press facilities.
 It has been designed for easy lateral expansion if the need arises.

-Primary Use
+Primary use

 McKellar Park is primarily used by Canberra United FC for W-League regular season and finals matches during the summer months and Belconnen United FC in the National Premier Leagues Capital Football (The highest level of men's football in the ACT) in the winter months.